-- Provide open lines of sight through the open space to the street or to the building. - POPS should be well-lit if located near building entrances, or if the spaces will be used after dark. - Entrances to the open space should be visible from the street. - Open space should be clearly publicly accessible and should be accessible for all users.
-If the open space is on a slope, ensure that there is a code-compliant entry to the space for users of all abilities. - All open spaces should have signs that clearly indicate it is a publicly accessible space.
+- Create spaces that are accessible to all users.
+If the open space is on a slope, ensure that there is a code-compliant entry to the space for users of all abilities. - Provide open lines of sight through the open space to the street or to the building. - Provide adequate lighting if located near building entrances, or if the spaces will be used after dark. - Design entrances to the open space that are visible from the street. - Indicate via signage that the space is open to the public.
 Hours of operation should be posted if applicable.
 The sign should be visible from the street or sidewalk.